-Parent/Teacher conferences are held in the fall and spring.
-During conferences, families are shown samples of their child's class work from their portfolio and the teacher/family discusses a child's progress.
+Parent/Teacher conferences will be held virtually in the fall and spring.
+During conferences, families are shown samples of their child's work from their portfolio and the teacher/family discusses a child's progress.
+Older children are often included in helping to lead conferences.
+Remote learners will have portfolio samples collected virtually.
 Uni Primary uses a growth model for assessment, evident through photo, video, student work, math and reading assessments, and anecdotal notes.
 Families should receive an end of semester summary report in the fall and a transition report in the spring, which serve as a record of growth from the semester/year.
 If you have concerns about your child, at any time, please contact your child's teacher to arrange an appointment.
-Many concerns are handled best when addressed early.
+Most concerns are handled best when addressed early.